top of page

 COMM 208 & ART 216 - Publication Layout and Design

-This course uses the hardware and software for the production and design in the graphic arts with a concentration in publication design utilizing the Adobe software program InDesign.
-Topics include graphical user interface, current industry application methods and software basics.
-Upon completion, students will understand the computer as a fundamental design and production tool, and will have a functional understanding of InDesign.
+This course introduced the hardware and software used in graphic arts production, with a concentration in publication design utilizing Adobe InDesign.
+It covered graphical user interfaces, current industry application methods, and software basics.
+Upon completion, students understood the computer as a fundamental design and production tool and developed a functional understanding of InDesign.

 COMM 263 – Writing Copy for Advertising and Media